-Topical Minoxidil received U.S. Food and Drug Administration (FDA), is the first medication for application to the scalp that has been proven to grow human hair.
-To remain effective Minoxidil must be used on a daily basis and can be bought from pharmacies and online.
+Topical Minoxidil received U.S. Food and Drug Administration (FDA) approval for male pattern hair loss in 1988 and for female pattern hair loss in 1992.
+It is the first medication for application to the scalp that has been proven to grow human hair.
+To remain effective topical Minoxidil must be used on a daily basis and can be bought from pharmacies without a prescription.

 Although the mechanism by which Minoxidil stimulates hair growth is not known, it probably works by prolonging the hair follicle growth cycle.
 The effect of the medication is to increase the quality of the hair by increasing the diameter and length of miniaturized (fine) hair.
 Most patients who do grow hair grow only short, thin fuzz, “peach hair”.
 It does not grow hair in areas that are bald.
 It appears that Minoxidil’s effects may only be temporary.
 Once the drug is stopped, the previous pattern of hair loss resumes, and any effects are lost within 2 to 3 months, even if the medication had been used for many years.
 This same limitation applies to other drugs used for hair loss.

-The concomitant use of Minoxidil and Finasteride is strongly recommended as there appears to be a synergy between these 2 medications.
-That is, they confront hair loss in a different but complementary way.
+The concomitant use in men of Minoxidil and the only other FDA approved drug for treating hair loss is often considered as there appears to be a synergy between these 2 medications.
+That is, they treat hair loss in a different but complementary way.

 Use in women